SamProell/yarppg/docs/index.md

 ## Installation and usage
 In order to run the yarPPG application, clone this repository and navigate to the downloaded folder.
-You can then install the folder into your Python environment of choice.
+You can then install the folder into your Python environment.
 This will install the `run-yarppg` command.

 ```bash
 git clone https://github.com/SamProell/yarppg.git